mauriciocarbajal/lithium-cli/README.md

 ### Modal interchange
 Modal interchange consists of borrowing chords from other tonalities.

-When we're in a major key (such as D major), we often borrow chords from the minor key (from D minor, which is F major)
+When we're in a major key (such as D major), we can borrow chords from the minor key (from D minor, which is F major)

-You will find chords from the `Im` tonality in the `z x c v b n m` row.
+You can find those chords in the `z x c v b n m` row.

 ```
 z => Cm